Zeuzif/ocp-prepation/chapter7/README.md

 *Daemon thread* is one that will not prevent the JVM from exiting when the program finishes

-Be careful about cases where a Thread or Runnable is created but no start() method is called.
+Be careful about cases where a Thread or Runnable is created but no `start()` method is called.
 While the following code snippets will compile, none will actually execute a task on a separate processing thread.
-Instead, the thread that made the call will be used to execute the task, causing the thread to wait until each run() method is complete before moving on to the next line
+Instead, the thread that made the call will be used to execute the task, causing the thread to wait until each `run()` method is complete before moving on to the next line
 ```
 new PrintData().run();
 (new Thread(new PrintData())).run();
 (new ReadInventoryThread()).run();
 ```
+Ho to resolve Ambiguous Lambda Expressions: Callable vs. Supplier\
+we can add an explicit cast.